-Workers may request in writing to the Department Head with a copy to Employee Relations that letters of reprimand which are two (2) or more years old shall be removed and destroyed.
+Employees may request in writing to the Department Head with a copy to Employee Relations that letters of reprimand which are two (2) or more years old shall be removed and destroyed.
 Said letters of reprimand shall be removed and destroyed provided the following conditions are met:

-- The file does not contain subsequent letters of reprimand or records of disciplinary action involving the same type of infraction in which case the prior letter of reprimand will remain in the worker’s personnel file until the most current related letter of reprimand or record of disciplinary action is two (2) years old.
+- The file does not contain subsequent letters of reprimand or records of disciplinary action involving the same type of infraction in which case the prior letter of reprimand will remain in the employee’s personnel file until the most current related letter of reprimand or record of disciplinary action is two (2) years old.

-With regards to the investigation of a possible criminal offense, if such investigation leads to neither conviction nor to disciplinary action, reference to the investigation shall be removed from the worker’s personnel file.
-If the criminal investigation results in conviction and/or disciplinary action any reference to the investigation which may be in the worker’s personnel file will be retained and will be subject to inspection pursuant to this Section.
+With regards to the investigation of a possible criminal offense, if such investigation leads to neither conviction nor to disciplinary action, reference to the investigation shall be removed from the employee’s personnel file.
+If the criminal investigation results in conviction and/or disciplinary action any reference to the investigation which may be in the employee’s personnel file will be retained and will be subject to inspection pursuant to this Section.